 NYC Parks - Olmstead Center

 “I chose Jefferson’s Landscape Architecture program because it offered a more intimate environment that you don’t get at other schools.
 You really get that one-on-one relationship with your professors.
 The curriculum allows you learn a multitude of things, from storm-water management, to historic preservation, to urban parks, and streetscapes; anything you can think of.
 I felt that I was really able to develop my skills through real world experiences.”

 To request more information about the Landscape Architecture Program or to schedule a tour, please email Kimberlee Douglas, Program Director of Landscape Architecture Program, or call at 215-951-0115.

-- Learn leadership skills by working with our Park Ambassador program that trains high school students to program and maintain Park in a Truck parks.
+- Gain leadership skills by participating in our Park Ambassador program, training high school students to program and maintain Park in a Truck parks.